sunyichen1994/HAIAFusion/README.md

-# HAIAFusion: A Hybrid Attention Illumination-Aware Framework for Infrared and Visible Image Fusion (TIM 2024)
+# HAIAFusion: A Hybrid Attention Illumination-Aware Framework for Infrared and Visible Image Fusion (TIM 2025)

 ## Introduction

-This is official implementation of HAIAFusion: A Hybrid Attention Illumination-Aware Framework for Infrared and Visible Image Fusion with Pytorch.
+This is official implementation of ["HAIAFusion: A Hybrid Attention Illumination-Aware Framework for Infrared and Visible Image Fusion"](https://ieeexplore.ieee.org/document/10835199) with Pytorch.

 ## Recommended Environment